captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ```
 cmd/
-  http/
-    routes/
+  api/
     main.go
 internal/
   config/
-  database/
-  service/
+		config.go
+	handlers/
+	routes/
+		routes.go
+  services/
+		user.go
+.gitignore
 Makefile
+README.md
 ```

 Before beginning to look through the project structure, ensure that you first understand the basics of Go project structuring.
-As a good starting place, check out [Organizing a Go Module](https://go.dev/doc/modules/layout) from the Go team, or check out [this Markdown file](https://gist.github.com/ayoubzulfiqar/9f1a34049332711fddd4d4b2bfd46096) with a common structure.
-It is important to note, that one size does not fit all Go projects.
-It may make more sense to vary from these common structures, depending on the work you are doing.
+As a good starting place, check out [Organizing a Go Module](https://go.dev/doc/modules/layout) from the Go team.
+It is important to note that one size does not fit all Go projects.
+Applications can be designed on a spectrum ranging from very lean and flat layouts, to highly structured and nested layouts.
+This challenge will sit in the middle, with a layout that can be applied to a broad set of Go applications.

 The `cmd/` folder contains the entrypoint(s) for the application.
 For this Tech Challenge, we will only need one entrypoint into the application, `api`.